snehapandey2000/MicrosoftEngageTask/README.md

 ## Features :sparkler:

-- It is 100% free and open-source
 - Very easy to use
-- No account needed
 - Unlimited participants
 - Allows messaging and chatting real time with video
 - Screen sharing feature